MisterHW/Notes/FreeCAD_OpenEMS/stub_filter_problem_setup.md

 lines to look at all the numerical values of grid ine positions.
 Some issues however also become evident rather quickly as the simulation may not run, or yield plausible results:

 ####  OpenEMS Problem "Energy: ~   nan (- 0.00dB)"
 As per http://openems.de/forum/viewtopic.php?t=1103 , one should check the minimum spacing between mesh grid lines.
-When using multiple overlapping grids that have the same priority level, one would also need to sort them first or otherwise the minimum could be "-65" mm" (in FreeCAD-to-OpenEMS there only seems to be the "top priority, remove overlapping lines" option which currently does not prevent the problem).
+When using multiple overlapping grids that have the same priority level, one would also need to sort them first or otherwise the minimum could be "-65 mm" (in FreeCAD-to-OpenEMS there only seems to be the ``top priority, remove overlapping lines`` option which currently does not prevent the problem).

 As a presumed improvement, one could consider looking for the minimum abs(), inserted before DefineRectGrid():